felgueres/birdseyeview/worklog.md

+11/19/2025
+Found a list of pedestrian datasets here: https://gitlab.tu-clausthal.de/pka20/Trajectory-Prediction-Pedestrian/-/tree/master WOMD-Reasoning [ICML 2025](https://github.com/yhli123/WOMD-Reasoning).
+Language dataset of interaction and driving intention reasoning, builds off of Waymo's datasets (WOMD)
+- It's interesting that instead of using as VLM, they translated motion data into plain language to feed the model.
+Prompts included

 11/18/2025
-- Up next:
+next:
 - get eval dataset, get precision/recall metrics
 - add temporal segmentation, emit an event on phase change
 - add depth estimation
 - add anomaly detection
 - add tracking + forecast (world model)
-    - investigate what embeddings are used for here
+- investigate how embeddings are used
 - refactor pipeline to a dag, should run in parallel

 - I would feel proud to build reasoning for video.
 Works well with my story at Harvey
 - "YOLO / SAM / trackers run at 30–90 FPS"